-This graph shows how voltage changes in a smooth alternating sine wave coming from an American electrical outlet, the blue line.
+This graph illustrates how AC voltage changes in a fraction of a second, an eighth of a second to be more exact.
+The blue line traces the voltage in a smooth alternating sine wave coming from an American electrical outlet.
 The red line shows what the voltage looks like coming out of a "converter" when used in Europe.
-The voltage has a very hard landing 50 times a second.
+That voltage has a very hard landing 50 times a second.
 It is not the sine wave that your gizmos need.
-The horizontal scale covers about a tenth of a second.
-There are more blue peaks than red peaks because American electricity alternates faster, 60 times per second.
+There are more blue peaks than red peaks because American electricity flips faster, 60 times per second from positive to negative.
 The frequency of European current is only 50 Hz.
-This can have a severe effect on performance of American things.
+This has a severe effect on the performance of many American devices.

 This Internet edition of chapter 11 is divided into two parts: